EXsiDe4299/pet-project/README.en.md

 5. **Try the app:**

-    Open [http://0.0.0.0:8000/docs](http://0.0.0.0:8000/docs) (you may need to replace the URL with your own host and port if you’re using different settings in your `.env`) to view the Swagger documentation.
-I recommend interacting with the API using **Postman** or similar tools, because for some reason Swagger can’t correctly pass JWTs into my OAuth2Scheme.
+    Open [http://0.0.0.0:8000/docs](http://0.0.0.0:8000/docs) (you have to replace the URL with your host and port if you’re using different settings in your `.env`) to view the Swagger documentation.

 ## Features